TL;DR

 - Vegetable Korma — mild, coconut-and-cashew based curry, comfort food at its best

-What to watch: Most dishes here are naturally dairy-light, but always mention vegan when ordering — ghee can sneak into dal and bread preparations.
+What to watch: Always mention vegan when ordering — ghee can appear in dal and bread preparations even when not listed.

 2. Himalayan Restaurant — Lake Street's Momo Destination